tkav/pathways-node-weather-app/README.md

 * Update the `key` value in the `meta.tf` file replacing `<username>` with your username for the name of the Terraform state file.
 * Update the default bucket name in the `variable.tf` file to a something globally unique.
 * Create GitHub Secrets in your repository for `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` if using temporary credentials.
+* Push local changes to the GitHub repos master branch, which should trigger the Github deploy workflow, and deploy the s3 bucket.
+* Create a pull request to merge master chnages to destroy branch.
+Mrge chnages to trigger the Github destroy workflow deleting the s3 bucket.

 Keep reading for in-depth details.